schitresh/computer_science/database_system/8_concurrency_control_protocols.md

 ## Timstamp Ordering Protocol
 - Ensures that the conflicting operations do not violate the ordering
 - If R(X) and W(X) are conflicting operations
   - Then R(X) is processed before W(X) if and only if TS(T1) < TS(T2)
   - If a schedule doesn't follow a timestamp serializability, reject and rollback the transaction
+- Each transaction is assigned a unique timestamp when it enters the system
+  - Ensuring that all operations follow a specific order
-- Transactions are be conflict serializable and deadlock free
+  - Making the schedule conflict serializable and deadlock free
 - Cascading rollbacks are possible
 - If T2 occurs before T1
   - Allowed Operations